mihailgaberov/mihail-gaberov.eu/src/pages/how-i-build-chat-app-with-react-and-typescript-part3/index.md

 ## TL;DR
-This is the second part of a thorough step-by-step guide for building a single page chat application using React, TypeScript and Socket.io.
+This is the third part of a thorough step-by-step guide for building a single page chat application using React, TypeScript and Socket.io.
 If you want to take a look at the other chapters, here you go:
  - [Part I](https://mihail-gaberov.eu/how-i-build-chat-app-with-react-and-typescript-part1/)
  - [Part II](https://mihail-gaberov.eu/how-i-build-chat-app-with-react-and-typescript-part2/)
  - [Part IV](https://mihail-gaberov.eu/how-i-build-chat-app-with-react-and-typescript-part4/)